dustinpfister/blog_posts/_posts/linux-head.md

 layout: post
 categories: linux
 id: 820
-updated: 2021-03-10 13:47:12
+updated: 2021-03-10 14:58:53
-version: 1.14
+version: 1.15
 ---

-The [Linux head](https://man7.org/linux/man-pages/man1/head.1.html) command is a way to just print the first few lines of some output rather than the whole thing.
-In addition there is also the tail command that can be used as a way to print just the last few lines of some output.
+The [Linux head](https://man7.org/linux/man-pages/man1/head.1.html) command is a way to just print the first few lines, or the first few bytes of some output rather than the whole thing.
+In addition there is also the tail command that can be used as a way to print just the last few lines, or bytes of some output.
 In some situations this is just what I would want to do with some command output rather than make use of some other options, such as the less command, or redirection of output to a file that I can then option with a text editor like nano.
+However if I just want to not have everything spit ot at me into the console, there are additional options that allow for me to just look over the full output.
+Still in this post I will be going over some examples of the head command in Linux, and also a whole bunch of other little realted commands and examples that might come up in the process of doing so.

 <!-- more -->